-11 The Bank accounts under Financial Reporting Standard 102 and has chosen to adopt Sections 11 and 12 in respect of financial instruments.
+&lt;sup>10 The Bank accounts under Financial Reporting Standard 102 and has chosen to adopt Sections 11 and 12 in respect of financial instruments.

 8. Market Risk - Currency Risk

 Foreign Exchange Risk is the risk of loss through mismatched asset and liability currency positions which are sensitive to changes in exchange rates.